fisodd/www-fisodd-com/content/post/right-place.rst

 Several professors abruptly left the school, and eventually the remaining Computer Science department broke away from the main core of the computing resources on campus.
-The new department switched their focus from FORTRAN, COBOL, and Pascal over to a new curriculum focused on emerging paradigms such as Unix, RISC architecture, and open source software.
+The new CS department abruptly shifted their focus from mainframes running FORTRAN, COBOL, and Pascal over to a new curriculum focused on emerging paradigms such as Unix, RISC architecture, and open source software.
-This break was massively disruptive to the engineering college, but the resulting chaos provided me just the break I needed to go from being an English major taking some Computer Science classes and skip past a lot of prerequisites and waitlists to become not only a full-time CS student but also a teaching assistant for some of the new higher level CS courses.
+This break was massively disruptive to the engineering college, but the resulting chaos provided me just the break I needed to enable a switch from my official status as just an English major taking some Computer Science classes and skip past a lot of waitlists and prerequisites to become not only a full-time CS student in the Engineering College but also eventually a paid teaching assistant for some of the new higher level CS courses.

 Before long, instead of just being yet another undergraduate programmer seeking a terminal on the big timesharing systems,
 I had earned root login privileges and a key to a new machine-room filled with a variety of PDP-11s and VAXes and other systems all running BSD Unix.
-Chaos had lead to opportunity, including an offer to stay for a masters degree giving me deep hands-on, source-level experience across what proved to be a very wide range of single and multi user systems running several variants of BSD and System V Unix.
+Chaos had lead to opportunity, including an offer of a scholarship to stay for a masters degree giving me hands-on, source-level experience across what proved to be a wide range of both single- and multi-user systems running several variants of BSD and System V Unix.

 .. sidebar:: RISC vs CISC